![]() |

 Unfortunately, he recorded for a British label, JSP, that was next to impossible for me to find in record stores around my area (of course, this was really before the internet got kicked off, so ordering online was still a novel concept, at least to me).

 Wilson was born in Shreveport, LA, but was raised in West Dallas.
 His earliest influences were from gospel music he heard in church, but he learned the blues from an outstanding group of musicians that included Zuzu Bollin, Frankie Lee Sims, Cat Man Fleming, Mercy Baby, and others.
 He eventually settled in Fort Worth and started a band called the Boogie Chillun with drummer/vocalist Robert Ealey.
 While playing music at night, with Ealey and other musicians, Wilson supported his family by working as a school janitor during the day.
-Ealey and Wilson teamed up again on Wilson's 1998 CD, The Good The Bad The Blues, with Ealey contributing drums and vocals to the track, "Lonely Guy."
+Ealey and Wilson teamed up again on Wilson's 1998 CD, The Good The Bad The Blues

 Selected Discography